davidsday/go-tdd/README.txt

 install gocyclo on their systems themselves, adding to the barrier to usefulness.

-For now, I am just taking the go test -json output's word and we need to realize that the results are approximate.
-I have not yet found even one tool that gets this right.
+For now, I am just taking the go test -json output's word as to the number of tests run, passed, failed, etc, and we need to realize that the results are approximate.
+When you write a test with subtests, go test counts the mother/father test in addition to all the subtests.
+Thing is, the parent test doesn't actually do any testing itself and to my way of thinking shouldn't actually be counted.
 Just don't be surprised if you think you have written 33 tests and 35 get reported.

 I have also seen instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with no notification to the programmer.

-My thinking is that if I am a consultant called in to work on a code base, I do not want my tools delivering overly optimistic reports to me.
 To me, if a package has 100 tests, but 25 are not even being run, I don't want the tools to report that as [SUCCESS].
 If go test issues messages via STDERR, I want to know that.
 The fact that they were issued on STDERR is info I want to be explicitly told.

 Right now, vim-go reports [SUCCESS] when there are skipped tests test files with no tests and directories with no test files at all.
 It does catch and relay the message indicating there is no go.mod file in the directory though.

 goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.